serenity-is/docs/api/js/domwise/variables/signal.md

 ## Type Param

-The type of the signal's value.
+Type of the signal's value.

 ## Param

-Optional initial value.
+Optional initial value for the signal.
+When omitted the signal starts as `undefined`.

 ## Param